Monday, June 7, 2021

 Notes

-Check hourly reports to plan your day accordingly.
+-Check hourly weather to plan your day accordingly.
 I recommend applying sunscreen to the kids throughout the day, especially given the heightened sun intensity at our elevation.

-Admission is not required to access the food trucks located at the farm entrance, with plenty of picnic tables available.
+-Admission is not required to access the food trucks & barn store located at the farm entrance.
 Food trucks are generally open during business hours.
+Shaded tables available for dining.

 *Island Hot Dog Truck serves delicious hot dogs.

-*Slushies & ice cream from their trailer are always a must, especially in fall when they make their apple slushies made with real apple cider.
+*Slushies & soft serve from their trailer are always a must, especially in fall when they make their apple slushies with real local apple cider.

-*Visit the farm store located in the barn for homemade goods and crafts, including jams, baking mixes, hot sauces, snacks, kettle corn, sweet caramel nuggets, trail mix, yogurt pretzels, Andelin-branded merchandise, hats, jewelry, soaps, and more.
+-Visit the farm store located in the barn for homemade goods and crafts, including jams, baking mixes, hot sauces, snacks, kettle corn, sweet caramel nuggets, trail mix, yogurt pretzels, Andelin-branded merchandise, hats, jewelry, soaps, frozen pies, croissants, & cinnamon rolls, and more.

-The parking lot offers ample grass/dirt space.
+-The parking lot offers ample grass/dirt space.
 Expect for your vehicle to get a little dusty.
+Plenty disabled parking available.

 Photography